spacemakerai/course-wasm/README.md

 renderer.render(scene, camera)
 ```

-#### When you have completed this task...
+#### Validation

-your browser should look like this
+When you have completed this task, your browser should look like this

 <img src="./readme-images/task1.png" width="400">